sams-tom/Multimodal-AUV/README.md

 # 🧠 Model Architecture 🏗️

-This project leverages sophisticated **Bayesian Neural Network (BNN)** architectures designed for robust multimodal data fusion and uncertainty quantification in underwater environments.
+This project leverages sophisticated ** Multimodal Bayesian Neural Network (BNN)** architectures designed for robust data fusion and uncertainty quantification in underwater environments.
 The core design principles are **modularity** and **adaptability** , allowing for both unimodal and multimodal processing. ✨

 ## **1. Multimodal Fusion Architecture:**  🤝
-The primary model (`multimodal.py` in `train/` and `base_models.py`) is designed to integrate information from different sensor modalities:
+The primary model (used in 2.Predict Benthic Habitat Class using a Pre-trained Model 🐠, 3.
+Retrain a Pre-trained Model on a New Dataset 🔄, 4.
+Train a New Multimodal Model from Scratch 🧠) is designed to integrate information from different sensor modalities:
 * **Image Encoder:** A Convolutional Neural Network (CNN) backbone (e.g., a pre-trained ResNet, specifically adapted to be Bayesian) processes the optical imagery from AUVs. 📸
-* **Sonar Encoder(s):** Separate CNN backbones process the structured sonar data (bathymetry 📏, side-scan sonar 📡).
-These are adapted to handle the specific characteristics of sonar grids (e.g., single-channel or multi-channel inputs derived from `image_processing.py`).
+* **Bathymetric Sonar Encoder(s):** A Convolutional Neural Network (CNN) backbone (e.g., a pre-trained ResNet, specifically adapted to be Bayesian) processes the bathymetric sonar from AUVs. 📏
+* * **Side scan sonar Sonar Encoder(s):** A Convolutional Neural Network (CNN) backbone (e.g., a pre-trained ResNet, specifically adapted to be Bayesian) processes the Side scan sonar from AUVs. 📡
 * **Fusion Layer:** Features extracted from each modality's encoder are concatenated or combined using a dedicated fusion layer (e.g., a fully connected network, attention mechanism).
 This layer learns the optimal way to combine visual and acoustic information.  🔗
 * **Prediction Head:** A final set of layers (often fully connected) takes the fused features and outputs predictions for the target task (e.g., benthic habitat classification  🐠), with the Bayesian nature providing a distribution over these predictions.

-### Visual representation  🖼️
+### Diagram of the Multimodal Network:  🖼️
 ![image](https://github.com/user-attachments/assets/3d799daf-b876-45a6-bc93-5837dd7bd80f)

 **2. Bayesian Neural Network Implementation:** 💡